 - Before you even set down your bag, check your kids’ loot.
 Stop them from gobbling it all down, and pop them (the kids, not the sweets) in a bubbly bath to wash off the face paint (and to distract them).

-- Fossick out and turf the candy that looks like it’s been opened, and sniff any homemade goodies made by someone you don’t know (and don’t forget to secretly stash away your fave chocolates).
+- Turf out the candy that looks like it’s been opened, and sniff any homemade goodies made by someone you don’t know (and don’t forget to secretly stash away your fave chocolates!).

 - Have a collection of non-candy treats on hand to swap into their bag like stickers, pencils, mini-sultanas, little notebooks and bubbles.
 If they catch you in the act, tell them you are the “switch witch”.